emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <a href="http://www.e-mailit.com/demos/demo1">Check out the LIVE DEMO of the E-MAILiT Share Plugin</a>

-[ Recommended: Please update to v5.3.7 for nice and smooth working ]
+[ Recommended: Please update to v5.3.7 for nice and smooth working. ]

 **Latest Update**